 \subsection{Continuation maps}

-We recall here the sheaf theoretical continuation maps studied in \cite{Guillermou-Kashiwara-Schapira}.
+We recall here the sheaf-theoretical continuation maps studied in \cite{Guillermou-Kashiwara-Schapira}.
 A dual construction can be found in \cite{Tamarkin1} and \cite{Guillermou-Schapira}.
-In the sheaf theoretical setting, the object corresponds to the continuation element is simply a morphism/map between sheaves.
-As a result, we simply use the term \textit{continuation map} to refer both the morphism between sheaves and the induced map on the $\Hom$-complex.
-Let $(t,\tau)$ denote the coordinate of $T^\ast \mathbb{R}$ and let $T^\ast_{\leq 0} \mathbb{R} = \{ \tau \leq 0 \}$ denote the set of non-positive covectors.
+In the sheaf-theoretical setting, objects corresponding to the continuation elements are simply morphisms/maps between sheaves.
+Thus, we simply use the term \textit{continuation maps} to refer both the morphisms between sheaves and the induced maps on the $\Hom$'s.
+We denote by $(t,\tau)$ the coordinate of $T^* \RR$ and by $T^*_\leq \RR = \{ \tau \leq 0 \}$ the set of non-positive covectors.